 I know I am lucky to actually enjoy the work I am doing now.

-Even though I don’t want to worry too much, I sure as heck will try my best to increase my FI/RE likelihood.
+Even though I don’t want to worry too much, I sure as heck will try my best to increase my likelihood to reach financial independence in Malaysia.

 - Low post-retirement expenses, and

 - High income AND savings rate to reach the number needed

 I’ve been using RM5,000 per month to guesstimate the amount I need for my post-FI life.
 In my head, the amount is just enough to cover the essentials (rent, insurance, food, transportation, etc), cover the expenses of my passion projects.

 I can live on less, definitely, if I try.
 For example, I could move to a cheap country, which saves money on the essentials and satisfies the wanderlust element.

 Thankfully, I’m in no rush to decide on a post-retirement lifestyle.
 I’m still young, and can take the time to try out different ways of living.